The magic of learning Thai via Skype…

 - Continue with my present study materials, going to Khun Narisa for clarifications.

-- Hand over the controls to Khun Narisa.
+- Or hand over the controls to Khun Narisa.

-After reading even more kudos from her students, I decided to hand over control to Khun Narisa.
+After reading even more kudos from her students, I decided to let Khun Narisa take the lead.
 I then sent the payment for a lesson and she sent two MS Word docs back.

 - Voice recorder: Callburner (PC) Call Recorder (Mac)